jostmey/rwa/README.md

 ## Requirements

 The code is written in Python3.
-The models are implemented in TensorFlow using version 0.12.0-rc0.
+The scripts have been upgraded to run using version 1.0 of TensorFlow.

 ## Acknowledgements